 How do we navigate to the classic/old site collection to create a page?

 Click on “Classic features ->More classic features-> go to classic site collection page section -> click on open button.

-Once we click on “Open” button, we’ll land into the classic site collection creation page but one thing we can notice that the left side panel is empty – this is the in modern SharePoint administration earlier in classic administration page we had all above-mentioned Term store, User profiles, Search, Apps, BCS, etc.
+Once we click on “Open” button, we’ll land into the classic site collection creation page but one thing we can notice that the left side panel is empty – this is the in modern SharePoint administration earlier in the classic administration page we had all the above-mentioned Term store, User profiles, Search, Apps, BCS, etc.

 Data migration tool in the SharePoint admin center:

 This is a Microsoft data migration tool, using this we can migrate the data to SharePoint sites.
 We can learn more about data migration tool and download it from this URL: https://docs.microsoft.com/en-us/sharepointmigration/introducing-the-sharepoint-migration-tool Jump